 Facts: Nations with Nuclear Weapons

-The following nations possess nuclear weapons. have carried out tests and have missiles to deliver nuclear warheads.
+The following nations possess nuclear weapons and have carried out tests and have missiles to deliver nuclear warheads.

 United States (pop. about 268 million).
 1.030 tests since 1944.
 Now has 12.070 nuclear warheads.
 Missiles with range of 8.100 miles can reach anywhere in the world.